top of page

 Teaching and Community Engagement

-Violist and educator Márta H. Lambert has over 10 years of experience teaching a variety of musical skills both on and off the instrument.
+Violist and educator Márta H. Lambert brings over a decade of experience teaching a wide range of musical skills, both on and off the instrument.

 Violin Shop